Wolfmyths/Genshin-Stopwatch/README.md

 ## It doesn't work!

 + Check `save.txt` and make sure it looks in a similar format to the example above.
-+ The program needs `save.txt` and `settings.json` to start, so if there isn't one in the directory create a text file with the same name or redownload the program.
++ The program needs `save.txt` and `config.ini` to start, so if there isn't one in the directory create a text file with the same name or redownload the program.
 + Genshin Stopwatch only works on `Windows`.
-+ Check `settings.json` and make sure it looks similar to when you downloaded the program.
++ Check `config.ini` and make sure it looks similar to when you downloaded the program.
 + If notifications aren't working, go to `action center` and `manage notifications`. `Focus assist settings` can disable notifications when they happen under certain conditions.
-+ If you updated your stopwatch version, please make sure the `settings.json` and `save.txt` has matching settings with the version you're using.
++ If you updated your stopwatch version, please make sure the `config.ini` and `save.txt` has matching settings with the version you're using.
 Or just replace the whole file.

 ## Does this program run on system startup?